Jere Karalahti: Later career

+Boxing career

+Jere Karalahti was scheduled to have one boxing match against Matias Niemi on September 27, 2025, at the Helsingin Jäähalli as part of the F2F Event.
+This event featured Karalahti's debut in the sport of boxing.

-Substance abuse
+Substance abuse and charges

-In a 21 January 2002 interview with Sports Illustrated Karalahti detailed his history of drug use, which included an arrest in 1996 for possession of various quantities of marijuana, amphetamines and heroin that resulted in a brief suspension by the SM-liiga.
+In a 21 January 2002 interview with Sports Illustrated, Karalahti detailed his history of drug use, which included an arrest in 1996 for possession of various quantities of marijuana, amphetamines and heroin, subsequently resulting in a brief suspension by the SM-liiga.
 He told the magazine that he had been drug-free for five years.
-Nevertheless, on August 16 of that year, the NHL suspended him for six months for his third violation of the league's substance abuse policy.
-However, this time the violation involved alcohol, not drugs.
+Nevertheless, on August 16 of that year, the NHL suspended him for six months for his third violation of the league's substance abuse policy; however, this time the violation involved alcohol, not drugs.
 Following the suspension, Karalahti returned to Finland.

 His NHL suspension resulted in him being unable to compete in the 2004 World Cup of Hockey.

 For the 2007–08 season, Karalahti signed a contract with Oulun Kärpät, the then SM-liiga champion.
 This was his first time playing for any other Finnish team than his 'home team', Helsinki IFK.
 It was speculated that he would attempt a comeback in the NHL, and with this in mind had set a very strict contract with Kärpät that allowed no drug abuse and included regular check-ups with the team doctor.

-On 6 November 2007 Finnish police came to an Oulun Kärpät practice session and took Jere Karalahti away for questioning.
+On 6 November 2007, Finnish police came to an Oulun Kärpät practice session and took Jere Karalahti away for questioning.
 He was later transferred to Espoo where he was heard about his further involvement in a drug ring.
 The Espoo district court arrested him for suspicion of a gross drug felony.

-On 12 December 2007 he was released from his contract with Kärpät.
+On 12 December 2007, he was released from his contract with Kärpät.

-On 29 January 2008 he was charged with smuggling 9 lbs (4.09 kg) of amphetamines into Finland.
-He also allegedly provided €20,000 (US$29,000) for smuggling operations, the prosecutor said.
+On 29 January 2008, he was charged with smuggling 9 lbs (4.09 kg) of amphetamines into Finland.
+According to the prosecutor, he also allegedly provided €20,000 (US$29,000) for smuggling operations.
 He has denied all charges.
 The drug ring is suspected of smuggling about 20 kilograms of amphetamines and hundreds of grams of cocaine from Estonia to Finland last year.
 The charges carried a maximum penalty of up to six years in prison.
 Karalahti was convicted and given a 20-month suspended sentence.
 Both Karalahti and the prosecution say they will appeal.

 On 20 March 2008, in Espoo District Court, Jere Karalahti was put on probation for 20 months and also fined €10,000.